Side A, Side B, Side X, Side Y: Spiritual Friendship

+Context-based LGBT labels

 Views on language around sexual orientation vary among Side B proponents.
-Some, such as TJ Espinoza and David Frank of the New Kinship Podcast, identify as “queer” and “non-straight,” respectively, with Espinoza emphasizing that he uses terms like “queer” to describe his sexuality rather than his personal identity, in order to maintain distance between the two.
+Some, such as TJ Espinoza and David Frank of the New Kinship Podcast, identify as “queer” and “non-straight", respectively, with Espinoza emphasizing that he uses terms like “queer” to describe his sexuality rather than his personal identity, in order to maintain distance between the two.
 Others, including Rachel Gilson, author of Born Again This Way, may use terms like gay or lesbian to describe people but avoid them as identity labels, citing concerns that such terms may be interpreted as indicating approval of same-sex relationships.

-Mark Yarhouse and Olya Zaporozhets, in Costly Obedience, note that some celibate gay Christians use the label “gay Christian” for clarity and simplicity.
+Mark Yarhouse and Olya Zaporozhets, in Costly Obedience, note that some celibate gay-identifying Christians use the label “gay Christian” for accessibility and simplicity.
 Side B proponents often describe identity language choices as pragmatic, shaped by personal or contextual considerations.
-Proctor has described queer identity, in the Side B context, as a way to communicate one’s experiences and desires.
+Proctor has described queer identity, in the Side B context, as a way to communicate one's experiences and desires.

-Some celibate LGBTQ-identifying Christians have criticized the term “Side B” as too narrow to capture the diversity of perspectives on sex, sexuality, gender, and marriage, and as contributing to divisions within LGBTQ Christian communities.
-Supporters of the term argue that it is necessary to differentiate their position from the ex-gay (Side X) approach.

-Criticism of Side B also comes from some Christians who reject any acknowledgment of LGBTQ identity, viewing it as incompatible with biblical teaching on sexuality.
-For example, Rosaria Butterfield, an author and former lesbian, has censured Side B for beliefs that she views as heretical, such as their denial that temptation can be sinful.
-She similarly accuses the Side B approach of syncretizing Freudian and atheistic anthropology (namely, in affirming all romantic attractions as morally neutral) with Christianity.